Sign up below to be added to our mailing list for the latest news updates, access to exclusive contests, and more!

 In 2015, the Killers began working on new material for their fifth studio album, eventually choosing producer Jacknife Lee to helm the bulk of the tracks.
 The resulting record, 2017's Wonderful Wonderful, featured cameos by Mark Knopfler and Brian Eno, as well as the radio hit "The Man."
 It debuted at number one on the U.K., Australian, and U.S. charts.
 Before the Killers embarked on the road to support the album, the band announced that Mark Stoermer and David Keuning would not be participating in the tour, yet they had not officially left the group.
 Flowers and Vannucci forged forth, traversing the globe with touring musicians Jake Blanton, Ted Sablay, Robbie Connolly, and Taylor Milne.

 The stark Pressure Machine marked a significant shift in the band's approach.
 A restrained concept album that focused on Flowers' home of Nephi, Utah, it stripped away their usual anthemic bombast and Vegas glamour to examine the darker side of small-town life.
-The melancholic LP featured guests Phoebe Bridgers ("Runaway Horses") and Dawes ("The Getting By"). ~ Neil Z. Yeung & Andrew Leahey
+The melancholic LP hit number nine on the Billboard 200 and featured guests Phoebe Bridgers ("Runaway Horses") and Dawes ("The Getting By").
+Released a year later, the anthemic "Boy" marked something of a return to their signature sound. ~ Neil Z. Yeung & Andrew Leahey